-- 5-1.
-Financial disclosure requirements
+- Financial disclosure requirements 5-1.

 - 5-2.
 Forms for statements of financial interests

 - 5-3.
 Place of filing

-- 5-4.
-Board administration of filing requirements of the governmental ethics ordinance
+- Board administration of filing requirements of the governmental ethics ordinance 5-4.

-- 5-5.
-Requests for exemptions under the governmental ethics ordinance
+- Requests for exemptions under the governmental ethics ordinance 5-5.

-- 5-6.
-Administration of filing requirements for candidates for elected city office
+- Administration of filing requirements for candidates for elected city office 5-6.

-- 5-7.
-Issuance of receipts
+- Issuance of receipts 5-7

-- 5-8.
-Maintenance of filed statements
+- Maintenance of filed statements 5-8.

 - 5-9.
 Requests for copies of statements

-- 5-10.
-Enforcement actions
+- Enforcement actions 5-10.